evertrue/archiva-cookbook/README.md

 ## Usage

 * Add `archiva::default` to a node’s run list
-* Add `archiva::nginx_proxy` to the run list to install Nginx & have it handle proxing requests to Archiva
+* Add `archiva::nginx_proxy` to a run list to include `archiva::default`, then install Nginx & have it handle proxing requests to Archiva

 ### Wrapping this cookbook